Skip to main content

 Writing the review

 Initially, everything you write is private.
-The same applies to your manager’s assessment of you, so the right-hand side starts covered by an overlay.
 You can write your review all in one go, or in chunks over time.
 Nobody but you can see how you go about it, not even HR, until you decide to share your self-assessment with your manager.

 Cycle Timeline